xyt556/espa-spectral-indices/README.md

 These products can be generated using the [LEDAPS](https://github.com/USGS-EROS/espa-surface-reflectance) or [L8_SR](https://github.com/USGS-EROS/espa-surface-reflectance) software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) project.
 Or through our ondemand processing system [ESPA](https://espa.cr.usgs.gov), be sure to select the ENVI output format.

 ### Data Postprocessing
-After compiling the ESPA product formatter raw\_binary libraries and tools, the convert\_espa\_to\_gtif and convert\_espa\_to\_hdf command-line tools can be used to convert the ESPA internal file format to HDF or GeoTIFF.
+After compiling the [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter) libraries and tools, the `convert_espa_to_gtif` and `convert_espa_to_hdf` command-line tools can be used to convert the ESPA internal file format to HDF or GeoTIFF.
 Otherwise the data will remain in the ESPA internal file format, which includes each band in the ENVI file format (i.e. raw binary file with associated ENVI header file) and an overall XML metadata file.

 ## Changes From Previous Version
 #### Updates on October XX, 2015 - USGS EROS